 Jasmine sofa | @littlehouseofannie

 Start by considering the overall style of your home.
 Walk through each room, take in the colours, textures, and mood.
 Your space should feel like a true reflection of who you are, not just a collection of design rules.
 Matching furniture isn’t about uniformity; it’s about creating a setting that feels natural, lived-in, and welcoming.
-Let your choices express your personality and how you want to feel in your home.
+Let your choices reflect your personality and the way you want to feel in your home.

 Stay true to your existing decor